-We already have a Dementia Alliance Action Plan and this will remain in place.
-Our targets are: to have 2,000 staff trained as Dementia Friends by 2020; for all newly-recruited customer-facing staff to be Dementia Friends; for all Wessex Water sites with public access to be dementia friendly with dementia-friendly signs.
+We already have a Dementia Alliance Action Plan, and this will remain in place.
+Now we have achieved our target of 2000 Dementia Friends within the business we aim to build on this by continuing to train all newly recruited customer facing staff and ensure all Wessex Water sites with public access are Dementia Friendly; for all newly recruited customer facing staff to be Dementia Friends; for all Wessex Water sites with public access to be dementia friendly with dementia friendly signs.